zhenghaven/encrypted-dns/README.md

 #### Upstream DNS

-The following JSON dictionary is a typical Upstream DNS server.
+The following JSON object is a typical Upstream DNS server.

 Encrypted-DNS supports three protocols: `plain`, `tls`, and `https`.